jar398/plotter/README.md

 Lots of things to test.
 For end to end tests we need to look at:

-* hierarchy - dynamic hierarchy diff and patch
 * painter - branch painting
-* resource - copy vernaculars into graphdb
 * traits_dumper - copy traits from graphdb to a set of files
 * traits_loader - inverse of traits_dumper
+* resource - copy vernaculars into graphdb
 * cypher - run a single cypher query
-* instance - flush caches
+* instance - flush caches (fallen into disrepair)
+* hierarchy - dynamic hierarchy diff and patch

 The 'concordance' feature is not currently working.